MTR Residency

 Fingerprinting & Background Check

 As part of your journey, you will have to undergo a Tennessee Bureau of Investigation (TBI) Background Check for MTR, even if you’ve recently been fingerprinted for another purpose.
 This is necessary for all persons seeking to work in a school setting.
 Failure to pass the background check will prohibit you from enrolling in MTR.
-If you anticipate any difficulties with your background check, please contact Floresha Smith (floresha@memphistr.org) to explain your situation.
+If you anticipate any difficulties with your background check, please contact Caroline O’Hare (caroline@memphistr.org) to explain your situation.

-All fingerprinting appointments should be scheduled and completed by the residency deadline.
 Background checks can be delayed, so it is important that you get your appointment early in order to ensure you are cleared and ready to participate.
 You will not be allowed to move in until your background check results are received by MTR.

 MTR should receive the results of your background check 5 – 7 business days after you have visited the TBI service location / had your mailed fingerprint card processed.

-• • Follow this link to schedule your ten-minute appointment for fingerprinting at an in-state location.
+Follow this link to schedule your ten-minute appointment for fingerprinting at an in-state location.
 You can also revisit this link later to change your appointment if necessary.

 • Click the green button to “Schedule a New Appointment.”